"The Small Boy Goes 'Crabbing," 1892

 " All day naked youngsters are perched on these logs, watching their bait, chasing each other over the slippery lumber or diving and paddling in the water."

-A story about naked boys in the late 1800s who fish for crabs among the millions of logs stored in and around the Erie and Brooklyn Basins.
+A story about naked boys in the late 1800s who fish for crabs among the millions of logs stored in and around the Erie and "Brooklyn" Basins.
+(Note: A man-made basin, was planned to be built at the south-east of Erie Basin.
+While it never came into fruition, the area became know for a time as Brooklyn Basin.)

 The Morning Call, September 21, 1892